golangast/nlptagger/README.md

 *Tries to guess intent of the program.
 ```
 ## Things to remember
-* it is not a LLM or trying to be
 * it is only for cli commands

  ```